2022 Delhi liquor policy case

-The 2022 Delhi liquor policy case is an alleged political scandal concerning the Delhi Government, which paved its way through the introduction of Delhi's Excise Policy from 2021 to 2022.
-This policy intended to bring in private firms and enterprise companies into the retail liquor sectors.
+The 2022 Delhi liquor policy case is an alleged political scandal concerning the Delhi Government, related with the introduction of Delhi's Excise Policy from 2021 to 2022.
+This policy allegedly intended to bring in private firms and enterprise companies into the retail liquor sectors.
 The allegations involve favouring the owners and shareholders of private sectors, waivers and reduction of license fee and creation of numerous licenses to all the new incoming enterprises, and bribery.
-The Excise policy 2021–22 created by the ruling Aam Aadmi Party (AAP), projected it as a reform in the excise and retail liquor sector, thereby boosting the revenue by Rs 9,500 crores.
-This policy mainly focused on moving out the retail sector, and making way to large private sectors and firms.
-The policy was structured by a group of ministers from the cabinet, and the draft was approved and accepted by the government in March 2021.